TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 function=system&arg=whoami&bigfatparameter=AAAAAAAA...8000+ characters...AAA
 ```

 The result?
-We were able to bypass the WAF, execute commands, noodle around the filesystem, read source code, and potentially infiltrate the company.
+We were able to bypass the WAF, execute commands, noodle around the filesystem, read source code, and more.
 {% enddetails %}

 {% alert "success" %}